 Whether a subject can run or not depends on the number of students choosing it.
 Subjects which do not have enough interest will be unable to run.
-If a subject is oversubscribed, we will review the allocation on an individual basis and consult with parents/carers.
+If more students pick a subject than we are able to accommodate then spaces will be allocated, prioritising students with the highest preference and then randomly if that is unable to separate students.